alexfdez1010/jupygen/README.md

 Jupygen, utilizing GPT-3.5, is your tool for rapidly learning new subjects or preparing educational Jupyter Notebooks.
 It generates notebooks based on your specific needs.

+Currently, the binaries are not available.
+Thus, you will need to compile the code to generate them.
+Refer to [Development](#development) for that aim.

 ## Table of Contents

 - [Requirements](#requirements)